frankiannelli/serverless-workshop/workshop.md

 ### What is serverless

 Serverless is a framework that we use to build, test and deploy serverless applications in a streamlined and standardised manner.
-One of the good things is that it is provider agnostic, so not only on AWS but azure and google cloud as well
+One of the good things is that it is provider agnostic, so not only on AWS but azure and google cloud as well.

+So today we are going to setup a serverless API so save notes.
+We will setup lambda functions to save the notes in a dynamodb table and we will expose the lambdas as restful endpoints with API gateway.

 installing serverless